Creative Role For Issigonis In B.M.C. Board Switch

 As deputy director of engineering, Stanley Dews will be responsible to Mr. Griffin, supporting him in directing the various aspects of product engineering, with special responsibility for administration of the department and its day-to-day operations.

-Responsibility for body styling, structure, trim and finish will remain with Harry Barber, assistant managiing director of Pressed Steel Fisher, Who is directly responsible for these specialized functions to Mr. Edwards.
+Responsibility for body styling, structure, trim and finish will remain with Harry Barber, assistant managing director of Pressed Steel Fisher, Who is directly responsible for these specialised functions to Mr. Edwards.